 Expats moving to Angola for business will find that the business culture differs significantly from that of Western societies.
 New arrivals will need to adapt to these nuances if they want to be successful in the Angolan market.

 Angola’s business culture is formal and business structures are hierarchical.
 Status is important in Angolan society and decision making typically lies with the most senior person in a company, but final decisions are often made after consultations with subordinates.
 This can be a slow process as all options are weighed carefully, so expats should be patient.

 Angolans, as is the case in many countries, prefer to do business with people they know and trust.
 It's therefore important for expats to get to know their Angolan counterparts and build trust with business associates at all levels.

 With Portuguese being the primary language in Angola, it's useful to learn a few relevant key phrases.
-Most senior executives in the oil and gas industry speak English, but associates at lower levels may not.
+Although most senior executives in the oil and gas industry speak English, associates at lower levels may not.

 Titles and greetings are important, and introductions are initially formal and marked by handshakes.
 Personal space isn't that important to Angolans, so people often stand close to each other when conversing and moving away may be considered offensive.